heptarch/heptarch.github.io/drafts/cone.md

 </span>

 SALVIATI. <span style="padding-left: 40px; display:block">
 The examination draws forth precisely because it is an assessment of merit.
 The student knows this and prepares accordingly.
-But the virtue is not in the determination of merit, but the drawing forth that determination gives rise to.
+The virtue is not in the determination of merit, but the drawing forth that determination gives rise to.
 </span>

 SIMPLICIO. <span style="padding-left: 40px; display:block">